 Now, this is an illuminating section (we couldn't resist).
-Your model is equipped with a headlight, marker lights, cab interior light, and classification lights.
+Your model is equipped with a headlight, backup light, cab interior light, number board lights and classification lights.
+(GS-4 includes Mars light)

 The first thing to know about the lighting is there aren't any bulbs.
 It's all LEDs so, if you look for a section on how to replace them, you won't find it.
 You should never have to.